Updated: Aug 10

 The Kaizen Event (Kaizen Blitz, Rapid Improvement Event)

-Root Cause Analysis: This issue has an unknown or unverified root causes (there may be many!).
+This issue has an unknown or unverified root cause (there may be many!).
 And while there may be many ideas for solutions, a specific solution has not yet been determined.
 This is a good candidate for a Green Belt DMAIC project.
 5-7 team members spend 20% of their time for 3 to 4 months to resolve.

-Kaizen (RIE): This is a problem with a known cause and an undetermined solution.
+This is a problem with a known cause and an undetermined solution.
 The timeline here shows that it’s not a quick in-and-out event.
 Done well, the cycle starts with the identification of opportunities and preparing the team, then the 4 weeks prior to the event is gathering all the necessary information and root cause evidence.
 This is so that the team can hit the ground running when it comes to the 2-5 day event to solidify and implement a solution.
-The follow up are all those tasks that make the improvement stick.
+The follow-up is all those tasks that make the improvement stick.

 So our quick reference tool allows you to compare 3 common project approaches based upon these two criteria; Is the root cause known and verified?
 Is the solution pre-determined?